zaolin/framework-powerd/README.md

 # Framework Power Daemon

-A Go daemon to automatically manage power profiles on the Framework Laptop (and others) based on HDMI connectivity.
+A Go daemon to automatically manage power profiles on the Framework Desktop based on HDMI connectivity.

 > [!IMPORTANT]
 > This daemon is designed for [**Framework Desktop**](https://github.com/zaolin/framework-desktop) usage and has been explicitly tested on [**CachyOS**](https://cachyos.org).
 Use on other distributions or hardware configurations may require adjustments.